 China’s growing presence in Latin America, including Colombia, has changed the economic and political dynamics in the region.
 As China increases its investments and influence, the United States has had to adapt to a new reality in its own “backyard.”

 The exponential growth of the Asian giant over the past 30 years confirms that the 21st century will be, or perhaps already is, the century of the East.
-After centuries in which different European countries held global hegemony, and this dominance shifted to the United States in the 20th century, especially after the two world wars, supremacy appears to be tilting toward the East.
+After centuries in which different European countries held global hegemony, this dominance shifted to the United States in the 20th century, especially after the two world wars.
+Now supremacy appears to be tilting toward the East.

-The economic and political rivalry between these two global powers, the U.S. and China, is at stake in Latin America, and its outcome will have a significant impact on the region’s future.
+The economic and political rivalry between these two global powers, the U.S. and China, is evident in Latin America, and its outcome will have a significant impact on the region’s future.
 The numbers clearly reveal China’s growing influence and pose significant challenges for the United States in the region.

-This rivalry also extends to the interior of the United States, as politicians like Donald Trump are a product of the non-acceptance of their own decline and the emergence of a multipolar world resulting from the disappearance of the bipolarity that dominated the last century, and U.S. dominance during the turn of the century.
+This rivalry also extends to the interior of the United States: politicians like Donald Trump do not accept the decline of U.S. influence and the emergence of a multipolar world, with the disappearance of the bipolarity that dominated the last century and U.S. dominance during the turn of the century.